 Our student tours are designed to make meaningful connections to the Connecticut Curriculum Content Standards through inquiry-based, active learning.
 Trained professional museum guides engage students in observation and discussion, helping to develop analytical and critical-thinking skills in students of all ages, from pre-school to college and beyond.

-- Generous grant funding from the SBM Charitable Foundation provides FREE field trips and outreach for schools (k-12) in East Hartford, Manchester, and Rockville/Vernon (subject to availability).
+- Generous grant funding from the SBM Charitable Foundation provides FREE field trips and bus transportation for schools (k-12) in East Hartford, Manchester, and Rockville/Vernon (subject to availability).

 - Other scholarships and discounts may be available.
 We work with every teacher to determine the best program and corresponding value for each school group.

 - See Scheduling, Pricing & Logistics for Educators for more information.

 - Learn how a tour might inspire creativity in your students, see Goodwin School’s Thank You (PDF).